TrifanBogdan24/TrifanBogdan24/README.md

 minimizing the distance between the points and the line to predict future values.

-This project demonstrates a `Linear Regression model` implemented in Scala, featuring `Gradient Descent` as the optimization technique.
+This project demonstrates a `Linear Regression model` implemented in **Scala**, featuring `Gradient Descent` as the optimization technique.

 - **Data Loading and Preprocessing**:
-Reads data from a CSV file with attributes as columns and rows as individual entries.
+Reads data from a `CSV` file with attributes as columns and rows as individual entries.
 It selects only relevant columns to train the model.

 - **Dataset Splitting**: